germanattanasio/personalized-recommendations/INSTRUCTIONS.md

   ```

   The code above will connect the app to the [Tradeoff Analytics][ta_service] service.
-  4. Locate the comment starting in line 102: `// question and answer REST call - here`.
+  4. Locate the next comment under the code we just pasted: `// question and answer REST call - here`.
   Copy the code below under that line:

   ```js